neo4jrb/activegraph/docs/ActiveNode.rst

 * ``:all``, which will include all set properties in rel creation.
 This means that if a new relationship will be created unless all nodes, type, direction, and rel properties are matched.
 * ``{on: [keys]}`` will use the keys given to determine whether to create a new rel and the remaining properties will be set afterwards.

-.. _active_node-eager_loading:
+.. _node-eager_loading:

 Eager Loading
 ~~~~~~~~~~~~~

-ActiveNode supports eager loading of associations in two ways.
+Node supports eager loading of associations in two ways.
 The first way is transparent.
 When you do the following:

 .. code-block:: ruby